UofTActuarial/UofTActuarial.github.io/content/authors/Pak-Hop-Chan/_index.md

 # - Former Graduate Students
 ---

-Chau Lung Ngan Spark Tseung is a third-year PhD student in the Department of Statistical Sciences, with a research focus on actuarial science.
-His academic goal is to apply novel machine learning and data science methods to solving actuarial problems such as pricing and claims reserving.
-Apart from academics, he enjoys reading fictions and history.
-Prior to joining U of T, he obtained a bachelor’s degree in actuarial science from the University of Hong Kong.
+Pak Hop Chan is a first-year PhD student in the Department of Statistical Sciences, specializing in actuarial science.
+He is interested in data analytic methods applicable to general insurance.
+He holds a Bachelor of Science in Actuarial Science degree from the University of Hong Kong.
+In his leisure time, he enjoys playing and watching various sports, photography, as well as appreciating anime and manga.

-For more information, visit his personal website [here](https://sparktseung.com/).

-Email: spark [dot] tseung [at] mail [dot] utoronto [dot] ca
+Email: ph [dot] chan [at] mail [dot] utoronto [dot] ca